eyolegoo/PROJECT-5/README.md

 - In the MySQL Server, I created the user's **username, password and a database**.

-- I logged in to MySQL console using `sudo mysql`.
-This connected to the MySQL server as the administrative database user root, which is inferred by the use of sudo when running this command.
+- I logged in to MySQL console using the command `sudo mysql`, this connected to the MySQL server as the administrative database user root, which is inferred by the use of sudo when running this command.

 - I ran a security script that comes pre-installed with MySQL.
 This script removed some insecure default settings and lock down access to my database system.
 Before running the script I set a password for the **root user**, using mysql_native_password as default authentication method.
 We’re defining this user’s password as **PassWord.1**.